 Backend keywords are keywords that your audience does not see.
 As the name suggests, they appear on the back end of your listing.
 This is a great place to put additional keywords for your listing.

 If you have a long list of keywords, focus on the most important ones on that list.
 You’re only allowed 250 bytes for your backend keywords.
 A-Z and 0-9 are one byte, so unless you use any special characters that are worth more bytes, you have about 250 characters for your backend keywords.

 Don’t repeat any keywords that appear on your listing.
-Your backend keywords are an opportunity for you to rank for other important keywords.
+Your backend keywords are an opportunity for you to rank for other important keywords for Amazon.
 Choose relevant keywords that will help leads find your product listing.

 7. Research competitors

 When you are trying to rank for a keyword, it’s always good practice to check out who is competing for that keyword.
 See how they present their product to see if there is a way for you to make your product stand out from theirs.

 The most important thing to look at is the price.
 Amazon uses your pricing to predict your conversion rate.
 They use this prediction to determine your products’ ranking.